simmonsj330/malariaML/README.md

 # malariaML
-### Authors: Nasib, Lydia, James
+### Authors: Nasib Mansour, Lydia San George, James Simmons
 The purose of this repository is to develop and effective machine learning (ML) algorithm based off Cai John's Extreme Phenotype Sampling Machine Learning (ESL-ML) respository in order to predict clearance* for malaria when given dosages of pharmaceuticals.
+Additionally, this repository aims to assist clinicians, biologist, and other clinical or scientific field experts by providing a useful ML tool and to increase exposure to such methods.

 The randomforest.py file analyzes the malaria data in order to predict clearence.